seansaito/fastapi_terraform_example/PLANS.md

   Rationale: React Query handles optimistic CRUD syncing with the FastAPI API, while a focused auth context keeps token management and 401 recovery centralized; ShadCN primitives keep the UI consistent without relying on the CLI.
   Date/Author: 2024-05-07/Codex

+- Decision: Container Apps use the managed identity + ACR login server for image pulls, and backend images are built/pushed as linux/amd64.
+  Rationale: Without passing the registry server Terraform could not create the Container App, and Azure requires amd64 images for Container Apps.
+  Date/Author: 2025-10-26/Codex

 Add future decisions below with the same template.

 ---